 The cheeks and sides of the face are another prime petting location.
 Since cats have scent glands here, they love to rub their face on things around the house and would be happy to rub their face on your hand too.
 Gently stroke from near the nose, along the side of the face, to below the ears.
 You can also rub down close to your cat’s lips if he or she likes the area around their mouth being scratched as well.

 Many cats appreciate long strokes along the length of their back.
-Simply glide your hand over your cats back from the head to the tail, keeping the movement of the hand in the direction of the fur.
-If your cat likes this, they may arch their back in a stretching motion, or elevate their tail or rear end.
+Simply glide your hand over your cat's back from the head to the tail, keeping the movement of the hand in the direction of the fur.
+If your cat likes this, they may arch their back in a stretching motion or elevate their tail or rear end.
 Often, this will relax your kitty’s muscles and they will start to purr.

 - Base of the tail

-As you stroke along a cat’s back towards the tail, you may notice that he or she may lift their tail or their rear end up.
+As you stroke along a cat’s back toward the tail, you may notice that he or she may lift their tail or their rear end up.
 This may indicate that your cat likes to be petted or scratched at the base of their tail.
 You can just scratch this area if that is what your cat likes or apply a little more pressure here as you stroke down their back.
 This is another area with scent glands that many cats like.
 Some cats are extra sensitive in this location so just watch your cat’s reaction closely to make sure he or she is enjoying it and not annoyed.

-Cats can be very particular with where their preferred petting sweet spots are located.
-While one cat may like to be rubbed in one area, the next may be annoyed by that same thing, and not afraid to let you know it.
+Cats can be very particular with where their preferred, sweet petting spots are located.
+While one cat may like to be rubbed in one area, the next may be annoyed by that same thing (and not afraid to let you know it).
 Most cat owners will come to know in time what their cat prefers.
 For example, sometimes when you simply hold out your hand or finger, your cat will approach and rub you where he or she wants to be scratched or pet.
 Often, this is along the side of their face or under their chin.
 Moreover when you are petting your cat, always make sure to pet in the direction that the hair grows.

 Where Not To Pet Your Cat?

-Just as there are common places cats typically like to be petted, there are also places most cats do not approve of being rubbed or stroked.
+Just as there are common places that cats typically like to be petted, there are also places most cats do not approve of being rubbed or stroked.
 Unlike their canine counterparts, this area is the belly.
-When cats lay on their back exposing their underside, they are putting themselves in an exposed and vulnerable position.
+When cats lay on their back and expose their underside, they are putting themselves in an exposed and vulnerable position.
 A very relaxed, trusting, and calm cat may have no qualms about letting you gently rub their belly.
 Many cats, however, are not as trusting and will bite or scratch with their back legs if you pet them here.
-Some cats may expose their bellies and look like they want a belly rub, but might quickly change their minds if you try.
+Some cats may expose their bellies and look like they want a belly rub, but they might quickly change their minds if you try.
 Consider the belly off limits for most cats, especially those that you don’t know well.
 Stick to the above mentioned areas that most cats enjoy and find the ones that your cat loves most.
 Another area to be careful around is the back and inside of the hind legs.
 Many cats consider this a sensitive area and don’t enjoy being pet here.

 How Do I Know A Cat Is Enjoying the Petting Session?